How to Sign up for a RefWorks Account

 If you would to delete an article from your library, click on its title and then click on the Delete button, framed in green in the picture above.

-To create a bibliography, chose the citations that you would like to be formatted and then click on the Create Bibliography button, which has been circled in red above.
+To create a bibliography, chose the citations that you would like to be formatted and then click on the Create Bibliography button, which is located at the top of the page.
 The following menu should appear:

 *****A Word of Caution!****